h9-tect/arabic-lib-transformers/README.md

     print(input_tensor)
     print(label_tensor)
 ```
-# here is the modications I added to the library
+# here is the modifications I added to the library
 - The class name arabicTransformers has been changed to ArabicTransformers to follow Python naming conventions.

 - Added docstrings to each method explaining their purpose and arguments.